jlauinger/ficha/README.md

 check their solution, or skip the card.
 There is a feature to automatically check the answer upon pressing the `Return` key.

+Collections are fetched from a server.
+These are called community collections and can not be edited.
+When a user adds new collections, they are stored in `LocalStorage`.
+There are no limits whatsoever on local content.

 The project's name is based on the Spanish translation for index cards.